vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. The landing page will be opened in the desktop browser.
 2. The landing page will prompt for the user’s phone number.
+   If the phone number is known, it should be pre-filled by the merchant.
-2. Vipps sends a push notification, with a notification on the landing page to continue the payment on the phone.
+2. Vipps sends a push notification the the user's phone, with a notification on the landing page to continue the payment in Vipps on the phone.
 4. The user accepts or rejects the payment in Vipps.
 5. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
-6. Once payment process is completed, the landing page will redirect to the `fallBack` URL that merchant provided earlier (see above).
+6. Once the payment process is completed, the landing page will redirect to the `fallBack` URL that merchant provided earlier (see above).

 ### Payments initiated in an app